Lova Svensson and Amanda Mattsson, founders of Period Pack Sweden received the Growth Rings in Silver for the Global award Young Founder of the Year

-Christina Wahlström, founder of Mama Mia, was awarded the Founder of the Year Honorary Award 2021 for her lifelong contribution to sustainable and long-term company building.
+Christina Wahlström, founder of Mama Mia, was awarded the Founder of the Year Honorary Award at Stockholm City Hall for her lifelong contribution to sustainable and long-term company building.

 - It is almost impossible to describe in words the gratitude and joy I felt when I received this award from Founders Alliance.
 For founders the award is worth its weight in gold and it gives even more strength to build a successful company, says Christina Wahlström.

 Christina has also been a member of the Board of Vårdföretagarna and the Confederation of Swedish Enterprise's board SME.
 She has received several awards, including the King's medal 8th size in high blue ribbon.
-Today Christina has left Mama Mia which is now owned by Nordstjernan, but she is still passionate about helping women around the world to improve health and maternity care.
+Today Christina has left Mama Mia, now owned by Nordstjernan, but she is still passionate about helping women around the world to improve health and maternity care.